The Edinburgh Fringe Festival

-Brief: Provide an easy to use green screen photo system to be operated by BBC volunteers, to allow guests at the BBC Pottoerrow site to be superimposed into BBC TV programes.
+Brief: Provide an easy to use green screen photo system to be operated by BBC volunteers, to allow guests at the BBC Potterrow site to be superimposed into BBC TV programmes.

-A 2nd screen showed a continuous loop of the last 10 photos, with an automatic restart after 10 seconds.
-This meant that once a photo has been taken and sent to the printer, the visitor was standing by the flight case, their photo then appeared almost instantly, ensuring they always see their photo without having to wait for a full slide show revolution.
+- A second screen showed a continuous loop of the last ten photos, with an automatic restart after ten seconds.
+This meant that once a photo has been taken and sent to the printer, the visitor was standing by the flight case, their photo then appeared almost instantly, ensuring they always saw their photo without having to wait for a full slideshow revolution

-Additionally a branded microsite was created specifically for [email protected] for all photos to be uploaded to for guests to download.
+- Additionally, a branded microsite was created specifically for [email protected] for all photos to be uploaded to for guests to download.
 The site was scrutinised by The BBC web team to approve it for use for photos of minors.
-Our system with radomised 8 digit codes ensured that only guests with the ID could see and retrieve their photos met their demands.
+Our system with randomised eight digit codes ensured that only guests with the ID could see and retrieve their photos.

 - Every time a photo was printed a receipt was automatically printed with the photo, Customer ID, URL and QR code.
 To access their photo the visitor either scanned the QR code or entered the URL and the ID.